::Snelkracht articles

 - Back strengthening (stiff leg deadlift or good mornings, etc.)

-# Throws at 3-5 m less than earlier training max. alternating between heavy and normal.
+# Throws at 3-5 m less than earlier training max. alternating between heavy

 # Jumping exercises: Standing long jumps or bounds or triple jumps